 Some tutors want to check papers about specific topics.
 So, it is smart to discuss the topic choice with a teacher.
 Educators can either concretize it or give selection criteria.
 Another variant is to ask advanced students about things that deserve attention in your college.
 They have performed lots of written tasks, so they are aware of what college tutors like and dislike.

 Custom writing agencies hire experts only.
 They are educated and specialize in various college disciplines.
 Consequently, they know what topics need research and how to describe them in a paper on a top-level.
 They guide students throughout their writing and can edit and proofread a paper to make sure that your paper is top-notch.

 What is Required of Me?

-Asking to compose such a specific kind of academic paper, professors don’t demand of their students to follow strict rules as for other writing assignments and only give them a basic structure.
-The idea is simple: you take a story from a real life and dwell upon the most vibrant points as far as events are unfolding.
+Asking to compose such a specific kind of academic paper, professors don’t demand their students to follow strict rules as for other writing assignments and only give them a basic structure.
+The idea is simple: you take a story from real life and dwell upon the most vibrant points as far as events are unfolding.
 The narrative’s parts should be coherent and convey a particular mood.

 Where to Search for Evidence?

 You may take them from your own memories since you started writing them.
 Forget about the exhausting web research and let your memories pour out on paper.

 Obviously, this stage is the most time-consuming.
 It can be less if you take into account the following:

 Where to search for evidence?
 Students deal with two types of sources – fiction and non-fiction.